 - Establish or reinforce a structure and routines of accountability where leaders learn to run regular and effective standardised meetings.
 We always start at the executive level.
 You have probably experienced that the most disruptive force in an organisation is executives that force everyone else to play havoc with their diaries due to their inability to follow disciplined routines.
 Great leaders have first developed self-leadership, which starts with self-discipline.
 Whenever we see a sloppy culture, there are sloppy leaders.

 - Create coaching routines for top leadership.
 When the organisation establishes a structure for improvement, be it based on the coaching practice of the Toyota Kata or project sponsoring a la Six-Sigma, leaders engage with the people and the process.
 They develop a profound knowledge of processes, variation, wasteful activities, cycles of learning (PDCA), relationships, dependencies, etc. They get to see reality deeply and understand it.

 - Engage in executive mentoring.
 At the competitive level, all winning teams (rugby, football,…) or individuals (tennis, natation,…) have coaches.
 Coaching provides expertise, feedback and accountability to bring out the best from the coachees.
 They facilitate the development of physical and mental capability, tactical and strategic flair.

-Similarly, wouldn’t you think that as your organisations operate in a competitive environment, leadership in general, and executives in particular, should benefit from the external support of a mentor?
-We see mentoring as the process of facilitating and equipping others in order to reach their innate potential.
+Similarly, wouldn’t you think that as your organisations operate in a competitive environment, leadership in general, and executives in particular, shouldn’t benefit from the external support of a mentor?
+And the definition we use of mentoring is that of the process of facilitating and equipping others in order to reach their innate potential.